streamdata-gallery-organizations/washington-metropolitan-area-transit-authority/_listings/washington-metropolitan-area-transit-authority/jsonjroutes-get-openapi.md

         Elements\r\n\r\n\r\n\r\n\r\n\r\nName\r\n\r\nDescriptive name of the route
         variant.\r\n\r\n\r\n\r\nRouteID\r\n\r\nUnique identifier for a given route
         variant.
-Can be used in\r\nvarious other bus-related methods.\r\n\r\n\r\n\r\nLineDescription\r\n\r\nDenotes the route variant\u2019s grouping \u2013 lines are a combination of routes which lie in the same corridor and which have significant portions of their paths along the same roadways."
+Can be used in\r\nvarious other bus-related methods.\r\n\r\n\r\n\r\nLineDescription\r\n\r\nDenotes the route variant???s grouping ??? lines are a combination of routes which lie in the same corridor and which have significant portions of their paths along the same roadways."
       operationId: 5476362a281d830c946a3d6a
       x-api-path-slug: jsonjroutes-get
       responses: